-Why should anyone need to hire private caregiver for residence when the care is already provided?
+Why you should hire private caregiver for residence in addition to the care that is already provided

 The great concern among all people who face placing a loved one in a long term care residence, is if the quality of care promised is the actual care provided.